juliafriend/project2/README.md

 7// destroy route:  delete/backyard/:id: Deletes listing from database

 ////Partials////
-I utilized partials for the head tag and header tag in EJS files.
+I utilized partials for the head tag, header, and footer tag in EJS files.

 ////Styling////
 I utilized Bootstrap for the containers, font, and responsiveness.
 My CSS file contains color choices, some sizing and alignment preferences, and padding/margins.